secretstartups/handbook/okrs/index.html.md

 Executives should consider how their OKR efforts can have the greatest impact on the organization.
 Functions can have objectives under any of the three CEO OKRs.
 For example, the People Team could have an objective under the CEO's Net ARR OKR if it identified that a specific enablement activity were key to driving sales or the Sales Team could have an objective under the CEO's Great Teams OKR if it were focused on improving team diversity.
 Functions should not be pigeonholed into the CEO OKR that appears to be most directly related to the function.

-When ready for review or when changes to objectives or issues are made, epics and issues should be shared in the #okrs channel in Slack and at-mention the Chief of Staff and CEO.
+When ready for review or when changes to objectives or issues are made, epics and issues should be shared in the #okrs channel in Slack and at-mention the Chief of Staff to the CEO and CEO.
-The CEO is responsible for OKR approvals, but may delegate this responsibility to the CoS.
+The CEO is responsible for OKR approvals, but may delegate this responsibility to the CoS to the CEO.

 How objectives cascade from CEO KRs in the handbook to functional Objectives and KRs in Epics and Issues: